 STEP #1: Get more intentional about things you do

 The very moment when I realized how much only kind of useful stuff I do, I started rethinking not only my business but my whole life.

 Where else was I spending my time with no real outcome?
 What are the things I do, think about and have that should not be a part of my life?

 As soon as we start focusing on what really matters and throw out the rest, the value of our time increases and things get done.

-Ask yourself: what of your to-do list will serve you in the long run?
+Ask yourself what will serve you in the long run?